toufiqulislamtanmoy/toy-inventory-management-clint/checklist.md

 <br/>

 3. Your website should have a navbar with the **Website logo, Website name ✅✅✅, Home✅✅✅, All Toys ✅✅✅, My Toys✅✅✅, Add A Toy✅✅✅, Blogs✅✅✅,** and **User profile picture✅✅✅**.
     > **Note:** The **User profile picture, Add A Toy** and **My Toys** on the navbar are conditional based on login.
 If the user is logged in, the navbar will show the profile picture; otherwise, it will show the **Login button**.
-If the username is available, the user's name will be visible when the mouse hovers over the profile picture.
+If the username is available, the user's name will be visible when the mouse hovers over the profile picture.✅✅✅

 <br/>